-Following guidelines from our regulator, Securities and Exchange Commission, Guideline number (SEC/GUI/003/05/2020), which directs capital market operators to hold virtual General Meetings, attendance and participation by all members and/or their proxies at this year's AGM shall be strictly virtual or by electronic means (online participation).
+In line with the provisions of the Securities and Exchange Commission Guideline number (SEC/GUI/003/05/2020), please note that attendance and participation by all members and/or their proxies at this year's AGM shall be strictly virtual or by electronic means (online participation).

-Dated this 2nd day of August, 2021.
+Dated this 30th day of January, 2023.

-COMPANY SECRETARY BY ORDER OF THE MANAGER
+BY ORDER OF THE MANAGER